 What happens in water?

-How can I tell my customers about the biodegradable packaging?
+How can I tell my customers about the compostable packaging?

-If you place an order with us, we will send you our e-HERO Media Kit, including images and information sheets to send to your customers and/or display on your website.
+If you place an order with us, you will receive a link to our Retailer Media Pack, including images and information sheets to send to your customers and/or display on your website.

 Are the white strips covering the adhesive also compostable?

-The white strips are not currently certified compostable so should be discarded.
+The white strips are not currently compostable so should be commercially recycled.
 However, once your customers receive the mailers, the white strips covering the adhesive have already been removed, leaving a 100% compostable mailer for your customers to home or commercially compost.
 In order to recycle, find a commercial recycling provider near you.
 A good option in Australia is visiting www.redcycle.com.au to find your nearest deposit location.